 Top Hiking Stretches

-Before you head out on a hiking trip, take the time to perform a few stretching exercises.
-Stretching before your hike (as well as after) grants you a greater range of motion and flexibility, and it also lessens the amount of soreness you experience after a hike.
-Hiking stretches are key to safely navigating trails and can even help to prevent injury.
-Utilize the following stretching exercises in your hiking routine to ensure a safe and happy hike.
+Stretching before a hike (and after too!) grants you a greater range of motion and flexibility, and it also lessens the amount of post-hike soreness you might experience afterward, particularly on a more strenuous trail.
+Hiking stretches are key to safely navigating outdoor terrain and can even help to prevent injury.
+The followin stretching exercises can be added to your hiking routine to support a safe and happy hike!

 Best Stretches before Hiking